kubernetes/website/docs/admin/kubeadm.md

 controller manager and scheduler, and placing them in `/etc/kubernetes/manifests`.
 The kubelet watches this directory for static resources to create on startup.
-These are the core components of Kubernetes, and once they are up and running we can use `kubectl` to set up/manage any additional components.
+These are the core components of Kubernetes, and once they are up and running we can use `kubectl` to set up or manage any additional components.

 1. kubeadm installs any add-on components, such as DNS or discovery, via the API